fjwright/Run-REDUCE/README.md

 ### Updates since last release

-* Re-enable Typeset I/O option, renamed to Typeset Maths, and make it work better.
+* V1.71 Re-enable Typeset I/O option, renamed to Typeset Maths, and make it work better but big delimiters are not rendered correctly.
 * Add experimental Hide Input Editor option to the View menu, available only in Single Pane Display mode.
+* V1.72 Rename Initial I/O Directory to REDUCE Working Directory.
+This now sets the initial directory for both REDUCE and the file selectors and defaults to the user's home directory.